 Greenhouse Technology Network

-Agriculture & Environmental Technologies Innovation Centre, Niagara College
+Horticultural & Environmental Sciences Innovation Centre, Niagara College

 Daniel J. Patterson Campus in Niagara-on-the-lake, Ontario

-With growing environmental and ecological pressures, Niagara College’s Agriculture & Environmental Technologies Innovation Centre team works with private and public sector partners to develop innovative solutions to address today’s challenges in precision agriculture, GIS, computer programming, sustainable food production, plant growth, horticultural practices, greenhouse operations, aquaponics, environmental management and renewable energies.
+With growing environmental and ecological pressures, Niagara College’s Horticultural & Environmental Sciences Innovation Centre team works with private and public sector partners to develop innovative solutions to address today’s challenges in precision agriculture, GIS, computer programming, sustainable food production, plant growth, horticultural practices, greenhouse operations, aquaponics, environmental management and renewable energies.

-Controlled Environment Systems Research Facility (CESRF), University of Guelph
+Controlled Environment Systems Research Facility, University of Guelph

 The Controlled Environment Systems Research Facility (CESRF) and its Space and Advanced Life Support Agriculture program are an essential part of Canada’s contributions to plant research and development for space and closed environment related activities.
 The CESRF provides a complete research venue suitable for measurement of plant growth, gas exchange, volatile organic compound (VOC) evolution, and nutrient remediation in a precisely controlled environment.
 The facility is comprised of 24 sealed environment chambers including 14 variable pressure plant growth hypobaric chambers capable of sustaining a vacuum.
 CESRF’s personnel have extensive experience in the fields of plant physiology, environment analysis and sensor technology.